Kitware/VolView/backend-contract/README.md

 `task-spec.schema.json`, then enforce the cross-field rules implemented by `validateTaskSpecSemantics` (or an equivalent implementation in the backend's language).
 Standard JSON Schema cannot compare sibling values such as `default <= max`.
+The annotations interchange file needs the same two passes: validate `annotations-file.schema.json`, then enforce `validateAnnotationsFileSemantics` — every nonempty `labelName` must be declared in its own tool-kind label namespace, which JSON Schema cannot express either.
 Backend conformance tests must also assert that every payload under `fixtures/negative/` is rejected by the combined validation path.

 ## The neutral REST surface (OpenAPI)